WaifuForever/Github-Commit-Patterns/README.md

   git commit -m "add - user controller delete function"
   ```
   Never delete a documented issue from the file where you are store them, this is way you will always know which fixed or unfixed issues are in the commit

+##Conventions
   Always use Present-continuous

   Using text inside commit:
   ```
   git commit -m "add - 'admin/index' route"
   ```